The Mount of Olives – Ezekiel 11

 There is something eternally special about the Mount of Olives.
-It seems to be a sanctified port of entry and exit for God’s divine transition between earth and heaven.
+It seems to be a sanctified port of entry, and exit, for God’s divine transitions between heaven and earth.

-Mount Olivet is really a hill that sits directly east of the Temple Mount in Jerusalem and looks down upon it in peaceful tranquility.
-For millennia its hillside has been covered with olive trees, many of which are still found there today.
-At its base lies the Garden of Gethsemane, the site where Jesus prayed in anguish while His apostles slept.
-He knew the hour of His crucifixion and suffering was at hand, an hour that would fulfill the righteous requirement of atonement for the curse of sin in humankind.
+Also known as Mount Olivet, it is more like a hill that sits directly east of the Temple Mount in Jerusalem, looking upon it in peaceful tranquility.
+For millennia, its hillside has been covered with olive trees, many of which are still found there today.
+At its base lies the Garden of Gethsemane, the site where Jesus prayed in anguish on the night before His crucifixion, while His apostles could not keep awake to support Him.
+Jesus knew the hour of His suffering was at hand, an hour that would fulfill the righteous requirement of atonement for the sin of humankind.
+It was a most crucial, yet excruciatingly difficult, hour.

-Centuries before Christ, Ezekiel saw a divine vision of the glorious presence of God as it was departing the Temple.
-Leaving earth due to the unbending idolatry of Judah and its leaders, the glory moved up and away from its residence in the Holy of Holies, paused at the east gate of the Temple, then moved out, stopping over the Mount of Olives to the east.
+Centuries before the time of Christ, Ezekiel saw a divine vision of the glorious presence of God departing from the Temple.
+Leaving due to the unbending idolatry of Judah and its leaders, the glory of God moved up and away from its residence in the Holy of Holies.
+It paused momentarily at the east gate of the Temple, then moved out, briefly stopping over the Mount of Olives to the east.

 18 Then the glory of the Lord moved out from the entrance of the Temple and hovered above the cherubim.
 19 And as I watched, the cherubim flew with their wheels to the east gate of the Lord’s Temple.
 And the glory of the God of Israel hovered above them.
 Ezekiel 10:18-19 (NLT)